Wentworth Memorial Church

-Wentworth Memorial Church is a heritage-listed former Anglican church building located at 32B Fitzwilliam Road, Vaucluse in the Municipality of Woollahra local government area of New South Wales, Australia.
+Wentworth Memorial Church is a heritage-listed former Anglican church building located at 32B Fitzwilliam Road, Vaucluse, Sydney, Australia.
 It was designed by Clarke Gazzard and Partners and built by Monteith Constructions, with Miller Milston and Ferris as engineers.
 The property is privately owned; and was formerly owned by the Anglican Diocese of Sydney.
 It was added to the New South Wales State Heritage Register on 25 September 2012.

 History

 The construction of a Church of England on this site was the intention of the immediate family of William Charles Wentworth (c.
 1790 - 1872), whose trustees gave the land to the Church of England Diocese of Sydney Property Trust for that purpose in 1927.
 The parcel of land was shaped by suburban subdivision from 1904 and 1907.
 It was part of the Vaucluse Estate purchased by W. C. Wentworth in 1827, and as early as 1831 was planned to be eventually consecrated for the Wentworth Family Vault.
 The large boulder then visible from the verandah of Vaucluse House was the picturesque site designated by Wentworth himself.
 The Mausoleum and Vault were built for the interment of the remains of W. C. Wentworth on 6 May 1873, also the day of the consecration.

 At the transfer of land to the Property Trust it was a condition that a church, hall and rectory were to be erected by 1937.
 The Church Hall was built in 1933, the foundation stone laid by the Governor of New South Wales, Sir Philip Game, on 7 April, and was used for church services.
 The congregation was a branch of St Peter's Watsons Bay, but was called Wentworth Memorial.